Dimo4ek/My-projects/README.md

 * Project technology stack - CatBoost, LightGBM, Matplotlib, NumPy, Pandas, Python, Scikit-learn, Statsmodels

 6. Identifying negative user comments - [Link](https://github.com/Dimo4ek/My-projects/tree/main/Identifying%20negative%20user%20comments/ "Link to the project - Identifying negative user comments")
-* Project description -
+* Project description - It is required to train the model to classify comments into positive and negative.
+The customer is an online store that launches a new service.
+Now users can edit and supplement product descriptions, as in wiki communities.
+That is, clients offer their edits and comment on the changes of others.
+The store needs a tool that will search for toxic comments and send them for moderation.
-* Project technology stack -
+* Project technology stack - CatBoost, LightGBM, nltk, NumPy, Pandas, Python, Scikit-learn, re, Space, Torch, Transformers

 7. Mobile tariff recommendation - [Link](https://github.com/Dimo4ek/My-projects/tree/main/Mobile%20tariff%20recommendation/ "Link to the project - Mobile tariff recommendation")
 * Project description -